ProjectMoon/open-webui-filters/readme.md

    events, instead of dumping it all into the vector DB.
  - Improve multi-user handling.
 Should technically sort of work due to messages having UUIDs, but is a bit messy.
-Only one collection is used, so multiple users = concurrency issues.
+Only one collection is used, so multiple users = concurrency issues?
  - Block user input while updating the knowledgebase.

 ## GPU Scaling Filter